 Stella McCartney will then create an exclusive fashion product inspired by children’s drawings.

 Proceeds will go directly to War Child UK helping us to protect children in some of the most dangerous war zones in the world.

-Some early entries created by children from War Child programmes in conflict zones were exhibited at the Global Summit where they were reviewed by Ms Jolie, Ms McCartney and Polline Okello, a survivor from Uganda who was abducted aged 12 (below).See a selection of entries we've received so far in our online gallery.
+Some early entries created by children from War Child programmes in conflict zones were exhibited at the Global Summit where they were reviewed by Ms Jolie, Ms McCartney and Polline Okello, a survivor from Uganda who was abducted aged 12 (below).See a selection of entries we received.

-The theme of our initiative is ‘What makes you feel safe?’
+The theme of our initiative was ‘What makes you feel safe?’

-This project offers children in the UK the chance to show solidarity with children in conflict-affected countries.
+This project offered children in the UK the chance to show solidarity with children in conflict-affected countries.

-We're looking for art which fits one of the following criteria:
+We were looking for art which fitted one of the following criteria:

 “This project is about young people standing with children affected by conflict.
 Children see the world with clarity and honesty.